Viny2999/sw-api-node/README.md

 # Star Wars API
-A Simple Star Wars Node API for a B2W challenge :)
+A Simple Star Wars Node API for a B2W challenge

+## Instruction
+To use a local database set in .env `LOCAL=true` and add local uri in config/uri.json.

 ## Endpoints